 How do you respond when intense competition drives down prices, thereby reducing the very resources to defend and extend market share?
 This was the difficult outlook faced by the new CEO of the North American division of a multi-national food and beverage company seeking to improve portfolio profitability.

 Simple at the surface, complex at the core

 MOKA understood that the client needed to rationalize its approach to growth, and focus its limited resources on the highest yielding parts of the business.
 While that sounds simple on the surface, this common challenge can become a conundrum for a large CPG company like our client.
-That’s because portfolio management happened in siloes by individual brand teams while the sales organization was incentivized by topline growth.
-This resulted in each team optimizing marketing resources to drive growth from their own vantage point without an enterprise-wide view.
+That’s because portfolio management happened in silos across individual brand teams while the sales organization was incentivized by overall top line growth.
+This resulted in each group optimizing marketing resources to drive growth from their own vantage point without taking an enterprise-wide view.
 In short, the company was competing against itself to the detriment of overall profitability.

 The answer is not in the averages